obrana-boranija/Osirion.Blazor/content/en/blog/_index.md

 ---
 title: "Blog"
-description: "Latest news, updates, and articles about Osirion.Blazor"
+description: "Here you'll find the latest updates, tutorials, and insights about using Osirion.Blazor components in your projects.
+Our team regularly posts articles about best practices, new features, and real-world implementation examples."
 order: 2
 url: "blog"
 locale: "en"